 What will that data agreement look like in practice?

 “I think it’s too early to say anything about that.
 It can become something that the parties sign.
 That is the least challenging.
 I actually hope that we will also set up projects on it in the future and that we will use it to anticipate regulations.
 Which the agreement really invites action.
 For example, by formulating what we want with facial recognition or how we store data.
 We should also take a critical look at the software that use crucial organisations in the region: think of the flood defence, telecom organisations, the municipality.
 We must not give up our strategic autonomy.
 I hope that the agreement will ultimately make organisations more resilient, for example because they do not build their business on the wrong foot and run ahead of the troops.”

 Portrait picture: Jimena Gauna, Waag, 2022

 More Board Talk

 The interview with Marleen Stikker is part 15 of the Board Talk series.
-In this we talk with Board members about the biggest challenges for the Amsterdam metropolis.
-The agile and future-proof education and labor market, responsible and sustainable digitization and the tension on the energy grid.
+In this series we talk with Board members about the biggest challenges for the Amsterdam metropolis.
+A region which offers healthy, sustainable living, responsible digitalisation and meaningful work for everyone.
 These are also the most important themes for the Amsterdam Economic Board.
-Below you will find more interviews from this series.
+Read more interviews in the Board Talk series.